sounakdey/doodle2search/README.md

 ### Introduction
 We took the first steps to move towards practical zero shot sketch based image retrieval systems (see the paper for more detail).
-To this end, we have used [Quick Draw!](https://github.com/googlecreativelab/quickdraw-dataset) to curate the sketches and for the images we would like to thank [Flickr API](https://www.flickr.com/services/api/) .
+To this end, we have used [Quick Draw!](https://github.com/googlecreativelab/quickdraw-dataset) to curate the sketches and for the images we would like to thanks [Flickr API](https://www.flickr.com/services/api/) for such an amazing API.

+The structure of this repo is as follows:
+1. Getting the data
+2. How to train models
+3. At last how to evaluate

 ### Installation
 * Clone this repository